drbtlr/beating-the-odds/contributor_guide/contributor_guide.md

 ## Guide to folders and files
 The OpenSDP starter pack contains several folders, each with at least one file.
-As you see fit, feel free to add extra folders to your repositry, add files to existing folders, and/or edit the starter files.
+As you see fit, feel free to add extra folders to your repository, add files to existing folders, and/or edit the starter files.
 However, "less is more" in this context, as a simple folder and file structure will allow others to follow your project more easily.
 Please, also, do not delete any starter pack files or